iRxllz/Guest-WiFi-QR-Code-Generator/README.md

 - **Python**: Check by running `python --version` in your command prompt or terminal.
 - **pip**: Check by running `pip --version` in your command prompt or terminal.

-Install the necessary Python packages:
+Install the necessary Python packages (if you don't already have them):

 ```bash
 pip install wifi-qrcode-generator python-dotenv